mediasanctuary/mediasanctuary.org/README.md

 ## Basics

-This repository is designed to be checked out in the `wp-content` directory.
-The site themes and plugins are managed here.
+This is a WordPress site, the themes and plugins are managed here.

 ## Developer dependencies